StellarSt0rm/copyhub/.github/ISSUE_TEMPLATE/suggest-new-copypasta-.md

 ##CURSED LEVEL CHART: 1: a bit cursed (but still passable as sane), 2: starting to enter the sane-insane gray zone, 3: insane, 4: REALLY CURSED, 5: TOO CURSED TO CLASSIFY

 "#": {
-	"source": "##put a link (if it's from Reddit (if possible)), or put author name, if you don't know who made it just put 'unknown', if an AI made it, put 'AI'", "pasta": "##paste here the copypasta",
+	"pasta": "##paste here the copypasta",
 	"nsfw": ##put 'true' if the copypasta is NSFW, put 'false' if it isn't, "cursed-level": ##use the 'CURSED LEVEL CHART' to determine the number,